wdenton/splurge/README.markdown

 # SPLURGE: Scholars Portal Library Usage-based Recommendation Engine

-## Goal
+Amazon.ca has a "customers who bought this item also bought" feature that recommends things to you that you might be interested in.
+LibraryThing has it too: the recommendations for [What's Bred in the Bone](https://www.librarything.com/work/4872560) by Robertson Davies include books by Margaret Laurence, Carol Shields, Michael Ondaatje, Peter Ackroyd, John Fowles, and David Lodge, as well as other Davies works.

+Library catalogues don't have any such feature, but they should.
+And libraries are sitting on the circulation and usage data that makes it possible.

-Collect usage data from OCUL members and build a recommendation engine that can be integrated into any members catalogue.
-Make the anonymized data available under an open license so members and others can better assess and understand collection usage in Ontario, and make the software available under the GNU Public License so anyone can use it.
+SPLURGE will collect usage data from OCUL members and build a recommendation engine that can be integrated into any member's catalogue.
+The code will be made available under the GNU Public License and the data will be made available under an open data license.

 ## Hackfest on Friday 17 February 2012 at Ryerson University